Heritage Hills operates under two organizations.

 The Board members on both of the Boards are all Heritage Hills homeowners.

-Board meeting dates and times for both organization may be found on the community calendar.
+Board meeting dates and times can be found on the calendar.